 Right before you are ready to put them in the oven, score as desired and then add 1 cup of boiling water to your steam pan or follow your own steam procedure.

-After 1 minute lower the temperature to 500 degrees and after another 3 minutes lower it to 450 degrees.
+After 1 minute lower the temperature to 450 degrees.
 Bake for 25-35 minutes until the crust is nice and brown and the internal temperature of the bread is 210 degrees.

 Take the bread out of the oven when done and let it cool on a bakers rack before for at least 2 hours before eating.

 i am baking a pure levain loaf .
 After approx 8 hrs after feeding of the levain , I am mixing the dough for the autolyse , after 30 minutes I am mixing the final dough, with 216 gr of leaven.
 I am folding the dough 4 times & letting it rest covered overnight.
 The next morning I divide it & put in proofing baskets for 4 hours.
 The house is at 75 to 77 degrees and the loaves seem to me to be overproofed.
 After transferring to Dutch oven they do not raise during the baking.
 It appears to me that the room temperature is too high for an overnight rise & then again for a 4 hr proof.
 Help I need help!